Extreme Tips for weight loss

 High-fiber heavyweights include:

-Fruits and vegetables – Enjoy whole fruits across the rainbow (strawberries, apples, oranges, berries, nectarines, plums), leafy salads, and green veggies of all kinds.
+- Fruits and vegetables – Enjoy whole fruits across the rainbow (strawberries, apples, oranges, berries, nectarines, plums), leafy salads, and green veggies of all kinds.

-Beans – Select beans of any kind (black beans, lentils, split peas, pinto beans, chickpeas).
+- Beans – Select beans of any kind (black beans, lentils, split peas, pinto beans, chickpeas).
 Add them to soups, salads, and entrées, or enjoy them as a hearty dish on their own.

-Whole grains – Try high-fiber cereal, oatmeal, brown rice, whole-wheat pasta, whole-wheat or multi-grain bread, and air-popped popcorn.
+- Whole grains – Try high-fiber cereal, oatmeal, brown rice, whole-wheat pasta, whole-wheat or multigrain bread, and air-popped popcorn.

-Counting calories and measuring portion sizes can quickly become habit, but you don’t need an accounting degree to enjoy fresh fruit and vegetables.
+Counting calories and measuring portion sizes can quickly become a habit, but you don’t need an accounting degree to enjoy fresh fruit and vegetables.
 It’s generally safe to eat as much as you want, and whenever you want.
-The high water and fiber content in most fresh fruits and vegetables makes them hard to overeat.
+The high water and fiber content in most fresh fruits and vegetables make them hard to overeat.
 You’ll feel full long before you’ve overdone it on the calories.

-Eat vegetables raw or steamed (or blended), not fried or breaded, and dress them with herbs and spices or a little olive oil or cheese for flavour.
+Eat vegetables raw or steamed (or blended), not fried or breaded, and dress them with herbs and spices or a little olive oil or cheese for flavor.
 Add nuts and cheese to salads but don’t overdo it.
 Use low-fat salad dressings, such as a vinaigrette made with olive oil.